 50k runners will run the 25k loop twice.

 50 mile runners will run a 5k loop, and then do the 25k loop 3 times.

 The trails at Yankee Springs are quite hilly and have their share of rocks and roots to dance around.
+The 10k course has 978′ of elevation gain, and the 25k course has 1,388′ of elevation gain.
 We do not know what Michigan weather will bring.
 There will probably be snow.
 You don’t have to worry about a lot of mud because these trails are quite sandy and drain well.
 There are no water crossings on our courses.

-Click here for a Garmin map and elevation profile of the 25k course, courtesy of our friend Scott VanLoo.
+Click here for a GPS map and elevation profile of the 25k course.

 Switchback Endurance Races